What is the effect of death on state benefits and credits?

 What is the effect of death on tax credits?

-If you claim tax credits – or your spouse or partner does – and your child, spouse, or partner dies, you must tell the Tax Credit Office within one month of the death.
+If you claim tax credits – or your spouse or partner does – and your child, spouse, or partner dies, you must tell HMRC within one month of the death.
 You can find the contact details on the GOV.UK website.
-The death will affect the amount of tax credits you are entitled to.
+The death may affect the amount of tax credits you are entitled to.
 If it is your partner or spouse who has died, your joint tax credit claim will end.
 Now that universal credit (UC) is available across the UK, most people can no longer make a brand new claim for tax credits and so if you need to make a fresh claim for support, you will be expected to claim UC instead of tax credits (or pension credit, depending on whether you have reached your state pension credit qualifying age).
 There are two exceptions to this rule, which allows a small number of people to make new tax credit claims.
 You can read about these exceptions in our tax credits section.

 If you do not let the HMRC know, you might get too much money and have to pay it back or you might not get all the money you are owed.

 You will normally get child tax credit for a short while after the death of a child, usually eight weeks, which could help with extra costs at this difficult time.

 There is some information about bereavement and tax credits on our website for advisers, Revenuebenefits.

 There is more information on what happens if you do not report a change on GOV.UK.

 Child benefit can be affected by the death of the child and/or the death of the parents.

 Your child dies

 If you receive child benefit and your child dies, you must tell the HMRC's Child Benefit Office as soon as possible.
 You can find the contact details on GOV.UK.
 You will normally get child benefit payments for a short while after the death, usually eight weeks, which could help with extra costs at this difficult time.